-The Precision TIG® 275 is part of a new family of industrial arc welding power sources providing constant current, single range square wave AC/DC TIG (GTAW) with patented Micro-StartTM Technology, Presettable Min. and Max.
+The Precision TIG® 375 is part of a new family of industrial arc welding power sources providing constant current, single range square wave AC/DC TIG (GTAW) with patented Micro-StartTM II Technology, Presettable Min. and Max.
 Output controls, and built-in high frequency stabilization for continuous AC TIG and DC TIG starting.
 It also has AC/DC Stick (SMAW) capability, with adjustable Arc Force availability.
 A TIG Pulse Panel, Power Factor Capacitors and a Water Solenoid are available as field installed optional kits.
 Also, a new Undercarriage (with double gas bottle rack) is available for field installation, as well as a new Under-Cooler Cart, which is also included in an available efficiently integrated entire TIG Welding Package with convenient built-in storage provisions for welding equipment and components.

-The Precision TIG® 275 includes advanced features such as: Digital Meter, Presettable control, Auto BalanceTM, Fan As Needed (F.A.N.) fixed Preflow, variable Postflow shielding gas and Timers.
-In addition, 2-Step/4-Step and Pulse TIG operation with adjustable Downslope Time control are included with an available field installed kit.
-It also features a Stick stud panel and a universal TIG torch connection box for simultaneous, but separated, electrode outputs.
+The Precision TIG® 375 includes advanced features such as: Digital Meter, Presettable control, Auto BalanceTM, Fan As Needed (F.A.N.) and Timers for fixed Preflow and variable Postflow shielding gas.
+Also 2-Step/4-Step and Pulse TIG operation with adjustable Downslope Time control advanced controls are included.
+The model still features a Stick stud panel and a universal TIG torch connection box for simultaneous, but separated, electrode outputs.

-The Precision TIG® 275 has enhanced Features which includes the following:
+The Precision TIG® 375 has enhanced Features which includes the following:

 - MicroStartTM II

 - Auto-Balance optimized

-- Menu button added
+- · Menu button added

-- Spot On selection added
+- · Spot On selection added